 The advantage of berthing here (or at the yacht club marina) is a 24-hour access to the open sea without worrying about bridge openings.

-Prices here work out at £2.30 per metre per night, and the site is very close to the town.
+Prices here work out at £2.42 per metre per night (but access to shore power is included in that), and the site is very close to the town.

 Permission from Lowestoft port control on VHF channel 14 will be needed before you attempt to leave Hamilton Dock.

 This long-established club runs the Marina in the Yacht Basin, which lies a little deeper into the harbour on your port hand side approaching the bridge.
 Visitors are more than welcome to use this Marina and your mooring fees include temporary membership of the yacht club, based in the imposing buildings adjacent to the pontoons.

 Contact the Royal Norfolk Harbourmaster on VHF channel 80 or telephone 01502 566726 and obtain berthing instructions before entering their Dock.
 A link to their website is provided below:

 Facilities here include water and electricity (included in the mooring fee for visitors) on the pontoons, with diesel alongside available.
 Ashore you will find toilets, showers and a launderette with WiFi also available throughout the Marina.
 Holding tanks can be pumped here.

 Prices here come out at £2.50 per metre per night with a discount for a week's stop.

 Visitors will find a good welcome at the club, and can use the sun lounge overlooking the Marina where bar meals are available.
 The club also offers a la carte dining in it's restaurant.
 They also have some plush accommodation ashore if you've crew has had a hard time and needs a night away from you!

 The club is virtually next to the award-winning beach, whilst the town facilities are close by also, just across the bridge.
 The Asda superstore is on the same side as the yacht club and a relatively easy hike away.